yusufkara95/yusufkara95/README.md

 <h3 align="center">A passionate developer from Germany</h3>

 - 🔭 I’m currently working on [Cure App - A customer database](https://github.com/yusufkara95/cure-expo)
+- A website will coming soon.
+Some Repos are private until is finished :)

 - 🌱 I’m currently learning **React Native**